derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-09/01/2026 16:26:36 : 3 Database Admins walked into a NoSQL bar.
+10/01/2026 16:22:48 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why did the programmer quit his job?
-Because he didn't get arrays.
+What do you call a parrot that says "Squawk!
+Pieces of nine!
+Pieces of nine!"?
+A parrot-ey error.
 <!-- replace-with-joke ends -->